Bar News - October 21, 2005

 NHBA Fall Retreat - Part 2: Taking Command of NH Legal Profession’s Future

 By: Dan Wise

 This article reports on conclusions of the NHBA Fall Retreat, held Sept.
 23-24, 2005, that examined prospects for the future of the legal profession.
 Part 1 of this article, dealing with key forces shaping the legal profession nationally and affecting demand for legal services in NH, was published in the Oct.
-7, 2005 issue of Bar News and is available through this link, along with speakers’ materials and other work product from the Conference.
+7, 2005 issue of Bar News.
+Additional materials from the 2005 Fall Conference.

 Conferees at the 2005 NHBA Fall Retreat were encouraged to think boldly and imaginatively about the future they want to see for the legal profession in New Hampshire.

 Despite the daunting challenges of the future as posed by guest speakers, the conferees, meeting together and in small groups over two days, developed several long-range goals aimed at achieving a future where lawyers continue to be relevant, legal services are accessible, professionalism standards are maintained, and the quality of life for lawyers is improved.

 The next step, said NHBA President Richard Y. Uchida, who convened the conference, is to sustain its momentum and expand the dialogue so these ideas can gain a foothold.
 To that end, Uchida, in a letter to conferees after the event, said he was following up on the Retreat’s work with several immediate steps:

 - The steering committee will meet to discuss the key initiatives and plans that evolved from the conference, and how to put those plans into action.
 A report to attendees will also be circulated.

 - The New Lawyers Committee will be asked to continue its work on several initiatives to “promote meaningful participation and involvement by newer lawyers” in Association activities, programs and governance.